Nepal Is a New Place to Bungee Jump & Whitewater Raft–cheap!

 More like break-every-bone-in-your-body speed.
 And then it’s all over, and you’re left with the feeling that your stomach is still 160metres above you and that you’ve just done something amazing.

 Pretty much like the rest of Nepal then.

-The Last Resort is a four hour drive out of Kathmandu, and the company organizes transport for you; a bungee jump and transport costs €65 and comes with a lunch.
+The Last Resort is a four-hour drive out of Kathmandu, and the company organizes transport for you; a bungee jump and transport costs €65 and comes with lunch.
 The lunch is delicious, but if you’re part of the afternoon group, you’ll struggle to eat much.
-The Last Resort have a sales office in Kathmandu.
+The Last Resort has a sales office in Kathmandu.